howsoai/platform-installation-examples/common/README.md

 https://management.local.howso.com/

+> Note with a KOTS install that doesn't set the initial password via config (i.e. the UI driven appraoch above) - the initial password should be retrieved from the KOTS admin configuration screen.

 As you navigate you will be redirected to other subdomains - each of which will have a certificate warning to accept.
 Calls to the api domain are cross domain, so navigate directly https://api.local.howso.com/.

-> Note the certificate(s) offered by the k8s ingress by default will be signed by a platform ca (stored as a secret at platform-ca) - which can be extracted and trusted.
+> Note the certificate(s) offered by the Kubernetes ingress by default will be signed by a platform ca (stored as a secret at platform-ca) - which can be extracted and trusted.
 It is possible to override this behavior and use a custom ingress certificate.